Radiofrequency ablation: Barrett's esophagus

 Radiofrequency ablation has been shown to be a safe and effective treatment for Barrett's esophagus.
 The balloon-based radiofrequency procedure was invented by Robert A. Ganz, Roger Stern and Brian Zelickson in 1999 (System and Method for Treating Abnormal Tissue in the Human Esophagus).
 While the person is sedated, a catheter is inserted into the esophagus and radiofrequency energy is delivered to the diseased tissue.
 This outpatient procedure typically lasts from fifteen to thirty minutes.
 Two months after the procedure, the physician performs an upper endoscopic examination to assess the esophagus for residual Barrett's esophagus.
 If any Barrett's esophagus is found, the disease can be treated with a focal RFA device.
 Between 80 and 90% or greater of people in numerous clinical trials have shown complete eradication of Barrett's esophagus in approximately two to three treatments with a favorable safety profile.
 The treatment of Barrett's esophagus by RFA is durable for up to 5 years.

+Thyroid nodules

+Radiofrequency ablation has been used successfully on benign thyroid nodules for decades, most notably in Europe, South America and Korea.
+In the United States, the FDA approved the use of RFA techniques for thyroid nodules in 2018.
+Since then, professional guidelines reflect its use as a viable treatment modality for thyroid nodules, and the procedure is increasingly applied.